Zylann/Simciv/README.txt

 	- Builds maintenance and fire risk
 	- Farmlands with growing crops
 	- Hunting
+	- Criminality
 	- Ability to save/load a game (only 1 file yet)
 	- Draggable/hideable minimap
 	See more in the changelog file !

 Some planned features and ideas :

-	- Savage units
 	- Moar builds
 	- Technological tree
 	- Random natural events (weather...)
 	- World view (foreign cities...)
 	- Citizen social levels
 	- Tutorial mode, compaigns...
-	- Multiplayer mode (inter-city only)
+	- Multiplayer mode (common-world, inter-city only)
+	- Fight mode !
 	- Game update when a new version is available
+	- Map editor

 Dependencies :